leftCoast/LC_slowServo/README.md

 # LC_slowServo

-So you want to set your servo speed and trying that with delay() is making everything else in your code stop?
+So you want to set your servo speed, and trying that with delay() is making everything else in your code stop?
 Here's the solution.

 1) Make sure LC_baseTools is installed on your machine using the Arduino Library manager.